 In 1978, John Archibald Wheeler proposes a thought experiment.
 A photon is sent toward a Mach-Zehnder interferometer.
 At the entrance, a beam splitter divides the beam into two possible paths.
-At the exit, a second beam splitter recombines the paths.
+At the exit, a second beam splitter recombines them.
 If the second beam splitter is in place, the two paths interfere.
-The photon behaved as a wave, traveling both paths simultaneously.
-If the second beam splitter is removed, a detector clicks on one path or the other.
-The photon behaved as a particle, traveling a single path.
+The photon is described as having traversed both paths.
+If the second beam splitter is removed, one detector clicks, not the other.
+The photon is described as having traversed one path.

-Wheeler proposes removing or inserting the second beam splitter after the photon has already passed through the first.
-The experimenter's choice, made after the photon has entered the interferometer, determines what the photon did before.
+Wheeler proposes to decide whether to remove or insert the second beam splitter after the photon has already passed through the first.

 Jacques et al. (2007) carry out the experiment at the École Normale Supérieure.
-A quantum random number generator decides, after the photon has passed through the interferometer, whether the measurement will be wave-like or particle-like.
+A quantum random number generator decides, after the photon has entered the interferometer, whether the measurement will be wave-like or particle-like.
 The results confirm the prediction of quantum mechanics.
 When the second beam splitter is inserted late, interference appears.
 When it is removed late, interference disappears.
-The photon conforms to the future choice.
+The statistics conform to the measurement that is eventually performed.

 Kim et al. (2000) push further with the delayed-choice quantum eraser.
 Two entangled photons are produced.
 One is detected immediately.
 The other is sent to a device that can, after the detection of the first, erase or preserve the which-path information.
 When the information is erased, the correlations between the two photons show an interference pattern.
 When it is preserved, the pattern disappears.
-The future erasure of information retroactively restores past interference.
+The pattern is recovered only by sorting the already-recorded detections into subsets defined by the later measurement.

 Doctrine